NotAndrej/Deskreen-Libre/README.md

 ## Starting with Custom Local IP

-You can start Deskreen CE with a custom local IP address using the `--local-ip` or `--ip` CLI flag.
+You can start Deskreen Libre with a custom local IP address using the `--local-ip` or `--ip` CLI flag.
 This is useful when you want to specify a particular network interface IP address.

 ### macOS